nagavardhini29/medical-bill-uploader/README.md

 Running the Application
 To run the application, make sure you have completed the installation and configuration steps mentioned above.
 Then, follow the instructions below:

-1. In the project directory, run the following command: npm start
+1. In the project directory, run the following commands: npm init npm start

 2. The app will start running in the development mode.